Maldives

 ✗ Don't

-Islam is the state religion; citizens must be Muslim.
-Alcohol is banned on local islands, legal only in resorts and liveaboards.
-Public drunkenness, PDA, and extramarital sex are punishable offenses.
-Import of alcohol or pornography is confiscated at the airport.
+- Alcohol and PDA: Alcohol is banned on local islands but allowed in licensed resorts and liveaboards.
+Public drunkenness, explicit PDA, and extramarital sex on local‑island soil are all punishable; smuggling or public display of alcohol or pornography is strictly prohibited.

 Forum Voices (Snapshots)